neo-project/neo/.github/pull_request_template.md

 **How to test and verify the impact of these changes?**

-// If need the help of test team, please describe the test scenario.
+// If need the help of test team, please describe the test scenario, and invite them to review.

 **Where in the software does this update applies to?**